It is presumed you already have the necessary tools installed and are ready to go. If you are not there yet, see Installing Tools (Mac).

 HelloRhinoCommon

-- If you have not done so already, launch Visual Studio for Mac.
+. - If you have not done so already, launch Visual Studio Code.

 Boilerplate Build

-- Before we do anything, let’s build and run HelloRhinoCommon to make sure everything is working as expected.
+Before we do anything, let’s Run and Debug HelloRhinoCommon to make sure everything is working as expected.
 We’ll just build the boilerplate Plugin template.
-Click the large Build > Run (play) button in the upper-left corner of Visual Studio for Mac…
+Click the Run and Debug button on the left hand side of Visual Studio Code and then the green play button in the newly opened panel.

-- Enter the HelloRhinoCommonCommand command.
-Notice that the command autocompletes…
+into the Rhino Commandline.
+Notice that the command autocompletes.

-- Quit Rhinoceros.
-This stops the session.
-Go back to Visual Studio for Mac.
-Let’s take a look at the…
+- Press Stop Debugging (⇧ F5), in Visual Studio Code, signified by the Red Square in the debug toolbar.
+This stops the debugging session.
+Go back to Visual Studio Code.
+Let’s take a look at the Plugin Anatomy.

 Plugin Anatomy

-- Use the Solution Explorer to expand the Solution (.sln) so that it looks like this…
+- Use the Solution Explorer to expand the project so that it looks like below.

-- The HelloRhinoCommon project (.csproj) has the same name as its parent solution…this is the project that was created for us by the RhinoCommon Plugin template wizard earlier.
+command we ran earlier. - The HelloRhinoCommon project (.csproj) has the same name as its parent solution.
+This is the project that was created for us by

 - EmbeddedResources: This is where you would place any image assets you want to ship with your plugin.
 The RhinoCommon Plugin template added an icon file with a default boilerplate icon.